AlexKly/Simple-Voice-Activity-Detector-using-MFCC-based-on-FPGA-Kintex/README.md

 # Simple Voice Activity Detector (VAD) using MFCC features based on FPGA Kintex 7
 ## Introducing
-The Voice Activity Detector is detection system of the presence or absence of human speech segments in input audio signal, used in the speech processing systems.
+The **Voice Activity Detector** is detection system of the presence or absence of human speech segments in input audio signal, used in the speech processing systems.
-To perform classification the speech in to two classes, the system need to process input audio samples in to features containing hidden infomation about speech.
+To perform classification the speech into two classes, the system need to process input audio samples in to features containing hidden infomation about speech.
 And then the system can classifier several segments based on get features using Machine Learning approches.

-This my first and test version of the VAD based on the FPGA Kintex 7.
+This my first and test version of the **VAD** based on the FPGA **Kintex 7**.
 This version is not optimized in terms of FPGA resoures and I used quite simple model to reach the classification task.
 However, the huge reserves of Kintex resourses make it possible to try different structures of algoritms that are not resourse-optimized.